slerman12/Help-me/7-Ongoing.md

 “Ah, but in that case the policy mattered!”

-"The policy of an incompetently-arbitrated six-month review make-up, as of October 31st mattered so much as to be the only reason for termination against all principles of justice?"
+"The policy of an incompetently-arbitrated six-month review make-up, as of October 31st mattered so much as to be the only reason for termination?
+After discredited reasons, grossly erroneous reasons, and in opposition to any semblance of justice?"

 "You are the one on trial here, not me," the Alderman states.